Draise14/Addon-Match-to-Render/README.md

 Match from render (updates view and viewport to render settings) Updates

+**[Ver 1.0.5_1]**
+- Adds support for matching render/viewport visibility for modifiers as well, this now happens automatically when you hit "Match from... render/viewport".

 **[Ver 1.0.6]**
 - Fixed: removed a bug that would try to iterate all the objects in all the scenes, instead of only in the active scene as it should.
 Naughty boy.